brian-carroll/elm-node-realworld/notes.md

 ## Route parsing errors
 - Can't tell the difference between NotFound and MethodNotAllowed
 - UrlParser lib uses List instead of Result.
 Why?
-- List functions used in 4 relevant places
+- Lists expected in a few places
     - oneOf
         - uses concatMap to try a bunch of parsers and pick out only the successful ones.
 Neat solution.
 Could also pick out only the Ok's from a List of Results though.
     - <?>